copernicus-mogley/zkav.club/README.md

 You bring the conversation.
 We handle the mics and capture.
 Nothing gets published without your approval.

-What comes out of it is an open, community-made archive built for creators, filmmakers, and historians: multi-angle camera originals, uncompressed audio, and meaningful metadata.
+What comes out of it is an open, community-made archive built for creators, filmmakers, and historians.

+We publish multi-angle camera originals, uncompressed audio, and meaningful metadata.
 After guest approval, source masters are released under CC BY-SA.

 [Read the details](/recording-station/) (how it works, licensing + consent).

 ### Workshops

 Zk Av Club Workshops are conversational learning sessions where people learn by doing.
-They’re community-led and intentionally broad: it can be technical or non-technical, beginner-friendly or advanced, and in any language—always with a bias toward FOSS, privacy, and decentralized (p2p) tech.
+They’re community-led and intentionally broad: they can be technical or non-technical, beginner-friendly or advanced, and in any language—always with a bias toward FOSS, privacy, and decentralized (p2p) tech.

 Formats range from demos and guided exercises to teardown sessions, clinic-style troubleshooting, and “build with me” experiments.
 If it helps a community do something real, it probably fits.